-During 2021, the Authority assisted Berks County Municipalities with the following issues:
+During 2022, the Authority assisted Berks County Municipalities with the following issues:

 - Assist Municipalities with PADEP reporting and communication including:

 - > PADEP Grants

 - Reporting Forms

 - Ordinances

-- > Educational programs
+- Educational programs

 - Contract language

 - > Act 101 and Act 140 requirements

-- Assisted municipalities with yard waste collection programs with quarantine issues related to the Spotted Lantern Fly, which currently affects most, if not all of Berks County and beyond.
+- Assisted municipalities with yard waste collection programs and quarantine issues related to the Spotted Lantern Fly, which currently affects all of Berks County and beyond.

 - Assisted municipalities with permitting of yard waste sites that were not previously permitted, as well as permitting of farms for the land application of leaves in the fall of each year.

 - Development of new programming

 - Yard Waste collection / composting

-- Assisting municipalities with electronic waste recycling
+- > Assisting municipalities with electronic waste recycling

-- Speaking Engagements (Limited due to COVID-19)
+- Speaking Engagements

 - Civic Organizations

 - > Schools

-- Environmental Groups
+- > Environmental Groups

 - Municipalities